rust-lang-nursery/rust-cookbook/src/app.md

 [![glob-badge]][glob] [![cat-filesystem-badge]][cat-filesystem]

-Recursively find all png files in the current directory.
+Recursively find all PNG files in the current directory.
 In this case, the `**` pattern matches the current directory and all subdirectories.

 You can also use the `**` pattern for any directory, not just the current one.
-For example, `/media/**/*.png` would match all pngs in `media` and it's subdirectories.
+For example, `/media/**/*.png` would match all PNGs in `media` and it's subdirectories.

 ```rust,no_run
 # #[macro_use]